prateekpuri01/Bayesian_AB_testing/README.md

 $L=\int \int P(A) P(B) (A-B) dA dB$

+Due to the (A-B) term here, we see that we are taking into account not just whether A is greater than B at a point in time, but also *how much greater* A is than B.

 In Bayesian AB testing, if this expected loss is less than a pre-determined $\epsilon$, you stop the experiment.
 Picking $\epsilon$ takes some consideration, but once it is selected your sample size will be whatever is takes to reduce your expected loss to that amount.
 Did you significantly underestimate your effect size?
 Not a big problem, the real effect size will become evident in your data and your experiment will stop without requiring additional samples.

 ![alt text](https://github.com/prateekpuri01/Bayesian_AB_testing/blob/master/plots/expected_loss.png)